-Carrots are an excellent source of vitamin A, which is needed for healthy vision.
-Carrots are also low in calories.
-One medium carrot contains about 25 calories, making them an ideal snack for a dog who needs to lose a little weight.
+- Low in calories and high in fiber.
+One medium carrot contains about 25 calories (and 2 grams of fiber) making them an ideal snack for a dog who needs to lose a little weight.

 6 Ways to Prepare Carrots for Dogs

 Grating carrot on top of your dog’s dinner is a low-prep option that adds a little extra deliciousness to their meal and can be a great solution for enticing a fussy eater.
-Simply wash the carrots with a vegetable brush before grating them over what they’d normally eat.
+Peel before grating carrots over what they’d normally eat.

 If you would rather cook carrots before giving them to your dog, the healthiest way is to lightly steam them, which enhances their flavor while retaining most of the nutrients.
 Here’s how to easily steam carrots for your dog: